Particular/docs.particular.net/tutorials/nservicebus-step-by-step/2-sending-a-command/tutorial.md

 ## What is a message

 A [**message**](/nservicebus/messaging/messages-events-commands.md) is a collection of data sent via one-way communication between two endpoints.
-In NServiceBus, we define message via simple classes.
+In NServiceBus, we define messages via simple classes.

-In this lesson, we'll focus on [commands](/nservicebus/messaging/messages-events-commands.md).
-In [Lesson 4: Publishing events](../4-publishing-events/) we'll expand to look at events as well.
+In this lesson, we'll focus on one type of message: [commands](/nservicebus/messaging/messages-events-commands.md).
+In [Lesson 4: Publishing events](../4-publishing-events/) we'll expand to look at another type of message, events, as well.

 To define a command, create a class and mark it with the `ICommand` interface.